 Regardless of the circumstances surrounding the incident of sexual violence or the individuals involved, DIS is available to support you.
 We understand that the violence perpetrated against you is terrible, even if not a violation of law in Denmark, the U.S., or another country.

-The DIS Care Team is a private resource and all members have training in supporting students after an incident abroad including incidents of sexual violence.
-The Care Team includes both female and male members who understand both the Danish and American cultural context.
+The DIS Care Team is a private resource and all members have training in supporting students after an incident abroad, including incidents of sexual violence.
+Members of the Care Team understand both the Danish and American cultural context.
 They can help you consider your options and make referrals to experts as necessary.
 DIS policy is to support a victim/survivor toward recovery, thus, any related violations of the DIS Student Code of Responsibility will not be pursued.
 DIS will not require that a victim/survivor report to police, have a physical exam (or ‘rape kit‘), or go home early.
 However, we will support a student in doing any of these things, if they wish.

 If an accused perpetrator of sexual violence is a member of the DIS community, DIS has the ability to impose sanctions for any violations of the DIS Code of Student Responsibility or related policies for faculty, staff, or hosts.
 Regardless of the identity of the alleged perpetrator, all victims/survivors have access to the support of the Care Team.
 However, DIS’ ability to adjudicate a complaint may be limited by the level of control it has over the learning environment and the alleged perpetrator.
 For more information, contact the DIS Director of Health and Safety.